 ...but nothing prepared me for THIS:

 I don’t think I’ve ever seen a dance in Hollywood so brilliantly inspired by the geometry and precision of Bharatanatyam!
 I’m simply in awe.
 The Indian inspiration coupled with the syncopated jazz music makes for a completely new visual experience.
 "Hindu Swing" indeed, though the coinage of the religious term "Hindu" instead of "East Indian" is curious and likely a product of the time period.
 The dancers Cole used were clearly up to the challenge of his rigorous choreography; Reiko Sato, the princess in the middle, steals the show with her forceful, perfectly controlled, and expertly embellished movements.
 McLean, in an interesting take on the number, describes it and all other oriental Cole numbers as "unmarked transvestism" that Cole used as a "hidden" way to express his homosexuality (he was a closeted gay man); she notes how the princesses have fully-covered bodies and are masculine powerhouses with swords and gestures while the men are shirtless and dress rather femininely.
-I think the number is simply perfect, but apparently Cole felt the editing left out "some of his best choreography."
+I think the number is simply perfect, but apparently Cole felt the editing left out "some of his best choreography" (TCM).
 You mean there's even more on the "cutting room floor"?!
-(TCM).

 Cole's Indian-Inspired Film Dances